 GEMXX Corporation Announces Ali S. Abood Joining the Board of Latin Energy Partners

-LAS VEGAS, June 25, 2024 (GLOBE NEWSWIRE) -- IBN - GEMXX Corporation ( OTC: GEMZ ) ("GEMXX" or the "Company"), GEMXX Corporation is pleased to announce that Ali S. Abood has joined the board of our primary investment target, Latin Energy Partners.
+LAS VEGAS, June 25, 2024 (GLOBE NEWSWIRE) -- via IBN -- GEMXX Corporation (OTC: GEMZ) ("GEMXX" or the "Company"), GEMXX Corporation is pleased to announce that Ali S. Abood has joined the board of our primary investment target, Latin Energy Partners.
 This strategic addition to the board aligns with GEMXX's commitment to strengthening its investment portfolio and expanding its influence in the global energy sector.

 Ali S. Abood brings a wealth of experience in international business, finance, and consultancy, with a particular focus on the Middle East and Africa.
 His extensive career includes senior directorships and advisory roles in numerous multinational corporations, spanning sectors such as mining, energy, commodity trading, and financial services.